 When parents operate from these perspectives in conceiving, providing for and bringing up a child, the end result is tragic.
-The child structures his life around the parental ego, and never realises his true self.
+The child structures his life around the parental ego, and never realizes his true self.
 Based on his relationship with his parents he may either conform to the culture, or rebel against it, but either way, he is unable to find himself.
 And so he becomes shallow, hollow, depressed, angry and manipulative.

-Sri Aurobindo emphasised that the child is a divine being, and he can realise this divinity only when our own efforts to bring him up are in synchrony with the divine plan.
+Sri Aurobindo emphasized that the child is a divine being, and he can realize this divinity only when our own efforts to bring him up are in synchrony with the divine plan.
 This can be achieved “when we conceive of the child as a soul with a being, a nature and capacities of his own who must be helped to find them, to find himself, to grow into their maturity, into a fullness of physical and vital energy, and the utmost breadth, depth and height of his emotional, intellectual and spiritual being.”